Rebecca Theresa Reed

-Rebecca Theresa Reed (1813-1838), escaped nun and author of the memoir Six Months in a Convent, influenced the first of many anti-Catholic waves.
+Rebecca Theresa Reed (1813-1838) was an American escaped nun and author of the memoir Six Months in a Convent, which influenced the first of many anti-Catholic waves.
 Reed’s book vividly describes her experience in an Ursuline convent and has sold thousands of copies.
 Her writing inspired people like Maria Monk to speak out about their mistreatment in the Roman Catholic Church.

 Early life

 Reed grew up on a small farm in Charlestown, Massachusetts with three sisters.
 Her Puritan family struggled with money so when Rebecca’s mother got sick, her father, William Reed, could no longer pay for her and her sisters’ education.
 Reed first turned to the Ursuline Convent in 1831 when her mother died from cancer and her sisters married or went to live with other relatives.
 At first, her family did not support the convent.
 They saw her sudden interest to join as part of the "Catholic manipulation" and a threat to separating their household.
 William threatened to throw her out of their home when she looked to convert her faith.

 The Ursuline Convent had a glorious reputation at the time, offering elaborate courses.
 An advertisement for the school stated, “Particular attention… is given to orthography, plain and fancy needlework, plain and fancy ornamental inserting arithmetic, geography, French and English history, composition, rhetoric.”
 In the beginning, mainly poor Catholic girls and postulants attended, but later established a student population of wealthy and middle-class girls.
 Families placed their daughters in the convent to receive valuable, ornamental education.